a2stuff/a2d/res/notes/testplan.md

 * Open folder with new files.
 Use View > by Date.
 Verify that two files modified on the same date are correctly ordered by time.

 * Open folder with zero files.
 Use View > by Name.
 Verify that there is no crash.
-* Open folder with one files.
+* Open folder with one file.
 Use View > by Name.
 Verify that the entry paints correctly.

 * Open a window for a volume; open a window for a folder; close volume window; close folder window.
 Repeat 10 times to verify that the volume table doesn't have leaks.